 The statute of limitations specifies how long you have to file a lawsuit against the at-fault party or parties.
 If you fail to file your claim within the time allowed, you may end up losing your right to seek a financial recovery.

 The statute of limitations means that you must move quickly to pursue a car accident claim.
 You need an aggressive, experienced personal injury lawyer to ensure that your claim is diligently pursued.
-With more than 100 years of collective experience, the car accident attorneys of Herrman & Herrman, P.L.L.C., fight for the rights of car accident victims across South Texas.
+With more than 100 years of collective experience, the car accident attorneys of Herrman & Herrman, P.L.L.C., fight for the rights of car accident victims across Texas.

 If you’ve been involved in a car accident, call Herrman & Herrman, P.L.L.C., today at (361) 882-4357 or fill out the contact form to schedule a no-cost consultation with a knowledgeable car accident lawyer.
 We’ll discuss your legal options and how our firm can help you pursue financial recovery after your accident.